 that deals with the culture and problems of a minority community, the Anglo-Indians

 have left behind.
 They are probably the primary link to the tradition of English language.
-In 36 Chowringhee Lane Aparna Sen presents the angst of those people who are crushed down by the weight of dual cultural.
+In 36 Chowringhee Lane Aparna Sen presents the angst of those people who are crushed down by the weight of dual culture.

 .
-The time span presented in 36 Chowringhee Lane is one year-from one Christmas to another.
+The time span presented in the movie is one year, from one Christmas to another.
 It is a leitmotif as well.
 The movie creates brilliant effect in its movement from past to present and vice versa.
 At one point of time these two time frames converge into one.

-36 Chowringhee Lane won National Awards
+36 Chowringhee Lane won National Film Awards

 for Best Director and Cinematographer.
 Apart from these the Indian movie also won awards at International Film Festival in Philippines and Jennifer Kendall won the Best Actress Award at Evening Standard British Film Awards.